 Of course, we get busy during the day and our kids just have to put everything they own on our desks so it’s hard to keep it spotless at all times.
 But what I found (that works for me) is taking a quick break and putting away things you’ve completed in a ‘done’ folder or drawer while you continue to work from the ‘to do’ folder.
 This will help keep your desk neat.
 And I also limit the things my kids put on my desk.
 I allow one picture per child in my area.
 This allows me to show off their artwork while not having it turned into a dumping ground.

 Since my desk is rather small I made a second area just beside my desk, and this is where I store all my papers, products up for review, and things I’ve received from events.
 As a blogger, you never know how much stuff you’ve accumulated, until you discover you have no more room for all the new stuff that you get.

 I give away a lot of things because I really have no use for it or I already have 100 of whatever it is.
 So for the things that I want I use decorative boxes and inexpensive shelving units to keep things neat and presentable.
 This keeps my bedroom from looking a shambles, it lets me know where everything is located, and most importantly, it keeps the kids from getting their hands on it.

 2 old end tables with drawers and shelves

 2 storage boxes

 1 Plastic shelving unit

-How to keep you desk from cluttering up again?
+How to keep your desk from cluttering up again?

-These are the tips I use that gives my wall facing home office cubicle solitude, keeps it neat and organized and helps it remain clutter free.
+These are the tips I use that give my wall-facing home office cubicle solitude, keeps it neat and organized, and helps it remain clutter-free.
 What are ways that you try to keep your area neat and peaceful?